 Delivering value to farmers, businesses and consumers

 The first pound of Certified Angus Beef ® brand product was sold Oct.
 18, 1978, at Renzetti’s IGA in Columbus, Ohio.
-Forty-two years and more than 19 billion pounds later, the result of that fateful steak dinner has sustained thousands of family farmers who realize higher prices for their cattle as the result of increased demand for high-quality Angus beef driven by consumer recognition of the brand.
+Forty-five years and more than 22 billion pounds later, the result of that fateful steak dinner has sustained thousands of family farmers who realize higher prices for their cattle as the result of increased demand for high-quality Angus beef driven by consumer recognition of the brand.

 The Certified Angus Beef ® brand has also fueled the growth of thousands of other partners, including distributors, meat packers and processors, restaurants and markets, who count on the brand’s quality to boost their business and keep customers returning again and again.